 It really irked me.

-Yes, minimalism is certainly admirable in its quest to allow us to gain the stillness needed to contribute our best to the world.
+Yes, minimalism is certainly admirable in its quest to allow us to gain the space needed to contribute our best to the world.
 To some though, minimalism has become yet another thing to attain, without getting the satisfaction that it promises.
 It can become an obsession to achieve minimalist perfection to post on Instagram.
+It can produce guilt if we don't hit the 33-item capsule wardrobe everyone else seems to be hitting.
 It can feel extreme and depressing if taken beyond a certain level.
 Perhaps it’s even the cause of the knee-jerk maximalist response.

 I believe our senses and emotions need some comfort, and our home environment can provide that.
 Extreme minimalism can potentially invoke a sense of loss, sacrifice, and loneliness instead of clarity and calm when done right.
 If we are preoccupied with eliminating stuff and don’t keep the essential things that help us feel our best and be able to contribute the most, it defeats the purpose of minimalism.
 Minimalism works for those who make it work for their own personal needs, but for many, it misses the mark.